-World Mental Health Day is celebrated on 10th October every year across the world.
-The objective is to raise awareness about mental health and providing support for better mental wellbeig.
-World Federation for Mental Health founded the awareness day in 1992 and since then people all over the world are celebrating World Mental Health Day.
+World Mental Health Day is observed on 10th October every year, with the objective of raising awareness of mental health issues around the world and mobilizing efforts in support of mental health.
+World Federation for Mental Health founded the awareness day in 1992 to make mental health care a reality for people worldwide.

 National activities to support mental health:

-Government of India has been implementing National Mental Health Programme (NMHP) since 1982 to ensure the availability and accessibility of minimum mental healthcare for all with its key implementation unit- District Mental Health Programme.
+National Mental Health Programme*: Government of India has been implementing National Mental Health Programme (NMHP) since 1982 to ensure the availability and accessibility of minimum mental healthcare for all with its key implementation unit- District Mental Health Programme.
 The aim is to integrate mental health care in to primary health care and to proceed towards community health care.